All planning checklists

 Prepare welcome packs

-Assemble the individual welcome packs for each guest.
+Assemble welcome packs for each guest.

 Moderate·Medium impact